Eurasian goshawk: Hunting behaviour

-Northern goshawks rarely vary from their perch-hunting style that typifies the initial part of their hunt but seems to be able to show nearly endless variation to the concluding pursuit.
-Hunting goshawks seem to not only utilize thick vegetation to block them from view for their prey (as typical of Astur species) but, while hunting flying birds, they seem to be able to adjust their flight level so the prey is unable to see its hunter past their own tails.
+Eurasian goshawks rarely vary from their perch-hunting style that typifies the initial part of their hunt but seems to be able to show nearly endless variation to the concluding pursuit.
+Hunting goshawks seem to not only use thick vegetation to block them from view for their prey (as typical of Astur and Accipiter species) but, while hunting flying birds, they seem to be able to adjust their flight level so the prey is unable to see its hunter past their own tails.
 Once a prey item is selected, a short tail-chase may occur.
-The northern goshawk is capable of considerable, sustained, horizontal speed in pursuit of prey with speeds of 38 mph reported.
-While pursuing prey, northern goshawks has been described both "reckless" and "fearless", able to pursue their prey through nearly any conditions.
+The Eurasian goshawk is capable of considerable, sustained, horizontal speed in pursuit of prey with speeds of 38 mph reported.
+While pursuing prey, Eurasian goshawks has been described both "reckless" and "fearless", able to pursue their prey through nearly any conditions.
 There are various times goshawks have been observed going on foot to pursue prey, at times running without hesitation (in a crow-like, but more hurried gait) into dense thickets and brambles (especially in pursuit of galliforms trying to escape), as well as into water (i.e. usually waterfowl).
 Anecdotal cases have been reported when goshawks have pursue domestic prey into barns and even houses.